-You can also cycle all relays using the Master Control on the bottom of the page.
-An adjustable ON sequence delay takes effect when cycling, when using All Relays Cycle all Outlets ON and on power-up.
+You can also cycle all outlets using the Master Control on the bottom of the page.
+An adjustable ON sequence delay takes effect when cycling, when using All Outlets ON and on power-up.

-Master Control All Outlets OFF All Outlets ON
+Master Control All Outlets OFF All Outlets ON Cycle all Outlets